 Increased filings.
 The decision to charge a defendant with a capital crime and to seek the death penalty rests entirely with the district attorney of each judicial district.
 The main factor district attorneys consider when deciding to seek death is whether or not a crime was heinous enough to merit a death sentence.
-Under current law, the burden of proof lies on the prosecution in two distinct phases of death penalty cases.
+The burden of proof lies on the prosecution in two distinct phases of death penalty cases.
 First, in the eligibility phase, prosecutors must convince a jury that at least one aggravating factor was present during commission of the crime and that any mitigating factors do not outweigh the aggravating factor(s).
 Second, the prosecution must convince the jury that death is the proper sentence.
-The bill does two things to lower the burden of proof on district attorneys.
-First, it allows prosecutors a second chance to convince a jury, both in the aggravation phase and in the penalty phase.
-Second, it shifts the burden of proof to the defense to prove beyond a reasonable doubt that any mitigating factors outweigh aggravation such that life in prison rather than the death penalty is the proper sentence.
+The bill lowers the burden of proof on the prosecution in both phases by replacing unanimity with a nine vote majority.

 When determining which sentence to pursue, district attorneys also weigh several secondary factors.
 Among these are the wishes of the victim's or victims' families, the resources at the prosecutors' disposal, and the strength of the evidence.
 Prosecutors who believe the evidence is not strong enough to convince a jury that a defendant is guilty and deserves death are not likely to expend the immense resources necessary to litigate a death penalty case.
-Because the bill allows district attorneys more than one chance to convince a jury, it changes a crucial element of the consideration behind seeking death versus life in prison.
+Because the bill lowers the burden of proof on district attorneys, it changes a crucial element of the consideration behind seeking death versus life in prison.